djangulo/britecore_application/README.md

 Thank you for taking the time to review my project.

-This have enjoyed creating this quite a bit.
-Even though I used technologies I'm very familiar with (Django, Django-REST-Framework), I used some others that I did not have a lot of experience  with (Vue, AWS) and some that are entirely new to me (Zappa is my new favorite toy!).
+I have thoroughly enjoyed working on this project.
+Even though I used technologies I'm very familiar with (Django, Django-REST-Framework), I had the chance to work with some other technologies that I did not have a lot of experience with (Vue, AWS); and some that are entirely new to me (Zappa is my new favorite toy!).

 Once again, thank you for your time.